bpmn-io/element-templates/README.md

 ## About

 Element templates allow you to define re-usable, domain specific building blocks to [supported bpmn.io toolkits](#supported-toolkits).
-Through [a set of utilities](#related-utilities) they get deeply integrated into the core modeling experience.
+Through [a set of utilities](#related-utilities) they [deeply integrate into the modeling experience](#editor-integration).

 ![Element Templates application demo](./docs/screenshot.png)